MancaStrah/catalan-numbers/readme.md

 We decided to formalize the following tasks:

 ### Small tasks
-1. Formalization of the catalan numbers
+- task 1: Formalization of the catalan numbers
-2. Formalization of the concept of plane trees.
+- tast 2: Formalization of the concept of plane trees.
-3. Formalization of the concept of full binary trees.
+- task 3: Formalization of the concept of full binary trees.
-4. Construction of the type of full binary trees with n nodes, not counting the leaves.
+- task 4: Construction of the type of full binary trees with n nodes, not counting the leaves.
-5. Definition of the type of ballot sequences of length n.
+- task 5: Definition of the type of ballot sequences of length n.

 ### Larger tasks

-4. Construction of a bijection.
+- task 1
+- task 4
+- task 5
+- task 6

-Formalization can be found in `Basic.lean` file.
+Formalization can be found in folder `Basic`.